l3uddz/NAS_Sync/README.md

 The "local/remote/accept" settings are mandatory!
 The "ignore" setting is optional.

 Please note:
 All files that are uploaded, are uploaded based on the location/structure the file was found at/in.
-So as an example, based on the tv category above, NAS_Sync has found the following file:
+So as an example, based on the tv category above, NAS_Sync has found the following file:<br>
 D:\Media\complete\TV\Crossbones\Season 01\Crossbones - 1x01 - Episode Name.mp4<br>
 This will be uploaded to
 /Public/Shared Videos/TV/Crossbones/Season 01/Crossbones - 1x01 - Episode Name.mp4